About arc42

 1.2.
 Quality Goals

-About the Hint service: The implementation of tests and that the product is extensible is one of the main goals as they are one of the most important requirements of some of our stakeholders (our teachers)
+Regarding the Hint service, the implementation of tests and that the product is extensible is one of the main goals as they are one of the most important requirements of some of our stakeholders (our teachers)

 Goal Description